Polygraph Examiner Career Profile

 Job Functions and Work Environment of Polygraph Examiners

-Polygraph examiners work for public law enforcement agencies, criminal investigative entities, intelligence services and private consulting and investigative firms.
+Polygraph examiners work for public law enforcement agencies, criminal investigative entities, intelligence services, and private consulting and investigative firms.
 The bulk of their work is performed in an office setting.

 Examiners prepare subjects for testing, conduct the test, and analyze the results.
 Depending on the scope of questioning, the entire process can take several hours.
-A very large part of the job of a polygraph examiner involves effective communications and dealing closely with individuals, many of whom are nervous about their test.
+A very large part of the job of a polygraph examiner involves effective communication and dealing closely with individuals, many of whom are nervous about their test.